 Main Town - Oakham.

 This is the main town with a range of job opportunities; higher order services including retail, leisure and health facilities for the surrounding rural area and has good public transport links.

 Small Town - Uppingham.

 This is the second largest town with a range of job opportunities, convenience shopping, education, community and health facilities but with more limited public transport links.

 New Settlement - St. George's "Garden Village".

 A new settlement of between 1,500 and 3,000 dwellings, at least 14 hectares of employment land, a new school and an appropriate range of social and community facilities as well as public open space and improved public transport links in line with the principles of a garden settlement.

-Local Service Centres - These comprise ten of the largest villages with a range of facilities and access to public transport.
+Local Service Centres -

+These comprise ten of the largest villages with a range of facilities and access to public transport.

 Cottesmore Ketton

 Edith Weston Langham

 Empingham Market Overton

-Great Casterton Ryhall Whissendine
+Great Casterton Ryhall

+Greetham Whissendine

-Smaller Service Centres -These comprise fifteen of the smaller villages with a more limited range of facilities than the Local Service Centres and includes the three villages of Barleythorpe, Preston and Toll Bar which have good accessibility to a main town either by public transport or on foot but no facilities.
+These comprise fifteen of the smaller villages with a more limited range of facilities than the Local Service Centres and includes the three villages of Barleythorpe, Preston and Toll Bar which have good accessibility to a main town either by public transport or on foot but no facilities.

-BarleythorpeGlastonTinwellBarrowdenLyddingtonToll BarBeltonMantonWing
+Barleythorpe Glaston Tinwell

+Barrowden Lyddington Toll Bar

+Belton Manton Wing

 Caldecott North Luffenham

 Essendine Preston

 Exton South Luffenham

+Small Villages -

-Small Villages -These comprise of the smallest villages with few services and facilities.
+These comprise of the smallest villages with few services and facilities.

-Ashwell Clipsham Seaton Ayston Egleton Stoke Dry
+Ashwell Clipsham Seaton

+Ayston Egleton Stoke Dry

 Barrow Hambleton Thorpe by Water

+Belmesthorpe Lyndon Teigh

+Bisbrooke Morcott Thistleton

+Braunston Pickworth Tickencote

+Brooke Pilton Tixover

+Burley Ridlington Wardley

-Belmesthorpe Lvndon Teigh Thistleton Bisbrooke Morcott Pickworth Tickencote Braunston Brooke Pilton Tixover Burley Ridlington Wardlev Little Casterton Stretton Whitwell
+Little Casterton Stretton Whitwell

+Countryside -

-Countryside - Open countryside with no facilities is not identified in settlement categories.
+Open countryside with no facilities is not identified in settlement categories.

-- 3.4 The Spatial Strategy provides the overall framework for the quantity of development that should be planned for, and where this development is to be directed, linked to the roles of the towns and villages in Rutland. - 3.5 The settlement hierarchy is one of the key factors which influences and underpins the spatial distribution of future development and should be taken into account when assessing the amount of development appropriate in different settlements. - 3.6 The Settlement Hierarchy identifies settlements that are suitable locations for sustainable development in Rutland that will provide access to services and facilities, while minimising the impact on climate change and protecting the natural environment, landscape and the unique character of the towns and villages. - 3.7 All new developments will be expected to promote sustainability and make the best use of previously developed land and vacant or under-used buildings in sustainable locations in accordance with national planning policies. - 3.8 The spatial strategy for Rutland was set out in Policy RLP3 in the 2017 Consultation Draft Local Plan.
-It is suggested that this policy should be replaced by a new Policy RLP3 as set out below:
+- 3.4 The Spatial Strategy provides the overall framework for the quantity of development that should be planned for and where this development is to be directed, linked to the roles of the towns and villages in Rutland. - 3.5 The Settlement Hierarchy is one of the key factors which influences and underpins the spatial distribution of future development and should be taken into account when assessing the amount of development appropriate in different settlements. - The Settlement Hierarchy identifies those 3.6 settlements that are suitable locations for sustainable development in Rutland and which will provide access to services and facilities while minimising the impact on climate change and protecting the natural environment, landscape and the unique character of the towns and villages. - 3.7 All new developments will be expected to promote sustainability and make the best use of previously developed land and vacant or underused buildings in sustainable locations, in accordance with national planning policies. - 3.8 The spatial strategy for Rutland was set out in Policy RLP3 in the 2017 Consultation Draft Local Plan.
+It is suggested that this policy should be replaced by a new Policy RLP3 as set out on the next page.